When Should Your Child Start Playing Competitive Sports?

 One of the joys of parenting is watching your child participate, bond, and cherish the passion for sports.
 From weekend soccer tournaments to family H-O-R-S-E games in the backyard basketball court, getting children acquainted with the active, recreational opportunities sports have to offer is an essential component of watching them grow.

-An inevitable question that most parents ultimately are faced with is when is the appropriate age for a child to start getting involved in competitive sports?
+An inevitable question that most parents ultimately face is when is the appropriate age for a child to start getting involved in competitive sports.
 There’s seemingly never a wrong time to have kids start to learn the games they’ll eventually love, but throwing competition into the mix can be a lot for some children to handle, depending on how old they are.

-Are you considering signing up your child for little league or contemplating building a backyard tennis court to give them a head start on the competition?
-Then there are a few factors to keep in mind before officially introducing your kid to the world of competitive sports.
+If you’re considering signing up your child for Little League or you’re contemplating building a backyard tennis court to give them a head start on the competition, there are a few factors to keep in mind before officially introducing your kid to the world of competitive sports.

-Here are our recommendations and tips for deciding when is the appropriate time to enroll your child in competitive sports.
+Here are our recommendations and tips for deciding on the appropriate time to enroll your child in competitive sports.

 Gauge Their Interest